digital-raven/raven/docs/user-guide.md

 - `sudo nixos-rebuild switch --flake .#raven-home`
 - `sudo nixos-rebuild switch --flake .#raven-gaming`

 Then reboot your computer and log in.
-Make sure you change the display server to x11 on the login screen if it's your first time.
+If you're using `raven-gaming` then change the display server to x11 on the login screen if it's your first time.

 ## Managing multiple machines
 It's likely you wish to install Raven on multiple machines.
 Perhaps you have a